Properties of functions (§3.3)

 these properties also apply to functions.

-However, since functions had a different historical development,
+However, since functions had a very different historical development,

 all of the names are different now!